1996LimingWei/Blog/Funtrip/ReactFullStackDesignFlow_1.md

-## Work Flow to add a new feature
+## Work Flow to add a new feature： Highlight the current song playing in the list

 Start with a a short todo list and start with the backend events, then the frontend UI.

 Before we begin: Understand what component we need to modify/add.
 Is it purely frontend/backend update or both?
 Streamline the workflow for this new feature.

-A sample feature update: "Highlight the current song playing in the list" feature.
+A sample feature update "Highlight the current song playing in the list" feature.
 Let's first examine the current code structure to understand how the queue and playback are managed.

 Read client/trip-frontend/src/components/CurrentSongQueue.tsx, we know that the song queue is rendered in this component.